oneapi-src/oneDAL/docs/source/dev_guide/algorithms/pca/principal-component-analysis.rst

 `online processing for Principal Component Analysis <https://software.intel.com/en-us/daal-programming-guide-online-processing-2>`_ is only available in Developer Guide for Intel(R) DAAL.

+.. note:: Online processing mode for Principal Component Analysis is not available on GPU.

 Distributed Processing
 **********************

 At this moment, the description of
 `distributed processing for Principal Component Analysis <https://software.intel.com/en-us/daal-programming-guide-distributed-processing-4>`_ is only available in Developer Guide for Intel(R) DAAL.

+.. note:: Distributed processing mode for Principal Component Analysis is not available on GPU.

 Examples
 ********